Working In Night Shifts During Pregnancy – Is It Harmful?

 - Pregnancy itself can lead to vision problems, therefore avoid too much of work on laptops, computers, etc. as they stress your eyes even more.

-- Avoid exposure to excessive light or too dim light as it is known to cause stress in the eyes.
+- Avoid exposure to excessive light or too dim light, as it is known to cause stress in the eyes.

 - Make sure your sitting posture is comfortable.
-Sitting in an uncomfortable position while being pregnant can exert pressure on the foetus.
+Sitting in an uncomfortable position while pregnant can exert pressure on the foetus.

 - Keep your work light so that you don’t exhaust yourself as that adds to your weakness during pregnancy.

 - Never starve yourself.
-Keep some healthy food such as fresh fruits to munch on when hungry.
+Keep some healthy food, such as fresh fruits, to munch on when hungry.

-- Do not bend down, if you are in an advanced stage.
+- Do not bend down if you are in an advanced stage.
 If your work demands so, ask your colleagues for help.
 Stooping down or bending down is not good for the baby as it exerts a lot of pressure on your belly.

 - Do not indulge in a heated discussion.
 Try to stay calm as much as possible, as excessive stress is not suitable for your health during this time.